PmagPy/pmagpy.github.io/start_cells.md

 ### What is **PmagPy**?

 **PmagPy** is a software package for analyzing paleomagnetic and rock magnetic data using Python.
 If you need to install Python and PmagPy locally, follow the [install instructions](https://earthref.org/PmagPy/cookbook/#getting_python).
 This notebook demonstrates the use of **PmagPy** functions from within a  Jupyter notebook.
-For examples of how to use PmagPy scripts on the command line, see the static version of [**PmagPy\_cli.ipynb**](http://pmagpy.github.io/PmagPy-cli.html) or if you are running jupyter notebook, you can open it locally (see instructions below).
+For examples of how to use PmagPy scripts on the command line, see the static version of [**PmagPy\_cli.ipynb**](http://pmagpy.github.io/PmagPy-cli.html).

 ### What are paleomagnetism and rock magnetism?